-- General findings that can be used to inform all aspects of an operation's safety management and provide valuable information and insight across all sectors and operation types. - Specific findings should be used to inform and improve safety management systems to improve the emergency plan.
+- → General findings that can be used to inform all aspects of an operation's safety management and provide valuable information and insight across all sectors and operation types. - → Specific findings should be used to inform and improve safety management systems to address this principal control plan.